 Property tax FAQs

-The following list of frequently asked questions (FAQ) is meant to provide answers to commonly asked questions.
-For more information sent direct to your inbox, sign up for property tax e-updates.
+The following list of frequently asked questions (FAQ) is meant to provide answers to commonly asked property tax questions.

 No. Penalties are mandated by Provincial legislation and are not discretionary.